-(f) The date the utility will share the draft CEIP with advisory groups;

-(g) The date the utility will file the final CEIP with the commission; and

-(h) A link to a website accessible to the public and managed by the utility, to which the utility posts and makes publicly available the following information:

-(i) meeting summaries and materials for all relevant meetings, including materials for future meetings;

-(ii) a current schedule of advisory group meetings and significant topics to be covered;

-(iii) information on how the public may participate in CEIP development, including advisory group meetings; and documenting the reasons for rejecting public input.
+Commented [PSE75]: As PSE indicated in prior comments, the public participation plan for implementation may not be known fully at the time of developing the CEIP.
+Therefore, it does not make sense to lump these together into one report every other March.

+Commented [PSE76]: PSE expects many, if not all, of these elements will be included in its public participation plan for the CEIP but views this level of detail as overly prescriptive and burdensome in rule.
+These provisions may be better suited for a policy statement.

+- (f) The date the utility will share the draft CEIP with advisory groups; - (g) The date the utility will file the final CEIP with the commission; and - (h) A link to a website accessible to the public and managed by the utility, to which the utility posts and makes publicly available the following information: - (i) meeting summaries and materials for all relevant meetings, including materials for future meetings; - (ii) a current schedule of advisory group meetings and significant topics to be covered; - (iii) information on how the public may participate in CEIP development, including advisory group meetings; and - (iv) final plans, biennial updates, and compliance reports, posted within 30 days of final commission action. - With the commission, a utility must provide a summary of public comments received during the development of its CEIP and the utility's responses, including whether how input gathered through public participation was incorporated into the CEIP, including a description of any comments that did not change the CEIP issues raised in the comments were addressed and incorporated into the final CEIP, and documenting the reasons for rejecting public input.
 The summary must include a final, holistic review of the CEIP by the utility's equity advisory group.
 The utility must include the summary and equity group review document as an appendix to the final CEIP.

-(iv) final plans, biennial updates, and compliance reports, posted within 30 days of final commission action.

-(6) Public comment summary.
-As part of the filing of its CEIP with the commission, a utility must provide a summary of public comments received during the development of its CEIP and the utility's responses, including whether issues raised in the comments were addressed and incorporated into the final CEIP, and